sherifabdallah/full-stack-developer-roadmap/readme.md

 * **Learn Next.js:** Master Next.js, a framework built on React, for features like server-side rendering, static site generation, and improved performance.

+---

+**Phase 8: Explore TypeScript (⏳ 1-2 Months)**

+* **Introduction to TypeScript:** Understand the benefits of TypeScript for improved type safety and code maintainability in JavaScript projects.
+* **Integrate TypeScript with React and Node.js:** Learn how to integrate TypeScript with your existing MERN stack development for a more robust experience.

 **Tips:**

 * Practice consistently by building small projects throughout your learning journey.